caas-team/GoKubeDownscaler/README.md

 - <span id="grace-period">grace-period</span>:
   - [duration](#duration)
   - the duration a [workload](#scalable-resources) has to exist until it is first scaled
-- <span id="time-annotation">time-annotation</span>:
-  - string key of an annotation with an RFC3339 Timestamp
-  - when set grace-period will use the timestamp in the annotation instead of the creation time of the workload

 For more info please refer to the [official documentation](https://pkg.go.dev/time#ParseDuration)